Loans for Students

 In accordance with federal regulations, no loan money may be released sooner than ten days prior to the beginning of a semester, unless you are a first time Direct Loan borrower with the Department of Education.
 If you are a first-time Direct Loan borrower, the 1st disbursement will be 30 days after the beginning of the semester.

 IMPORTANT!
-To receive Direct Loan funds, you must be enrolled at least half time (6.0 degree applicable units)!
+To receive a disbursement of an approved Direct Loan, you must be enrolled in at least 6 units (half time) for each semester it is intended.
 Please note!
 The start date of your classes will affect when you will receive your student loan.
 Please refer to your registration or the Schedule of Classes to determine the start date of your classes.

 Please note - checks CANNOT be picked up!